OuhscBbmc/REDCapR/README.md

 ```

 ### Collaborative Development
 We encourage input and collaboration from the overall community.
-If you're familar with GitHub and R packages, feel free to submit a [pull request](https://github.com/OuhscBbmc/REDCapR/pulls).
+If you're familiar with GitHub and R packages, feel free to submit a [pull request](https://github.com/OuhscBbmc/REDCapR/pulls).
 If you'd like to report a bug or make a suggestion, please create a GitHub [issue](https://github.com/OuhscBbmc/REDCapR/issues); issues are a usually a good place to ask public questions too.
 However, feel free to email Will (<wibeasley@hotmail.com>).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md); by participating in this project you agree to abide by its terms.

 ### Thanks to Funders